longrongyang/LNCIS/README.md

 ## 1. Introducton

 Instance segmentation has achieved siginificant progress in the presence of correctly annotated datasets.
 Yet, object classes in largescale datasets are sometimes ambiguous, which easily causes confusion.
 In addition, limited experience and knowledge of annotators can also lead to mislabeled object classes.
 To solve this issue, a novel method is proposed in this paper, which uses different losses describing different roles of noisy class labels to enhance the learning.
 Specifically, in instance segmentation, noisy class labels play different roles in the foregroundbackground sub-task and the foreground-instance sub-task.
 Hence, on the one hand, the noise-robust loss (e.g., symmetric loss) is used to prevent incorrect gradient guidance for the foreground-instance sub-task.
 On the other hand, standard cross entropy loss is used to fully exploit correct gradient guidance for the foreground-background sub-task.
-Extensive experiments conducted with three popular datasets (i.e., Pascal VOC, Cityscapes and COCO) have demonstrated the effectiveness of our method in a wide range of noisy class labels scenarios.

 ![Overview](Illustration/Overview.png)